GuzTech/shdl6800/README.md

 ## Generating Verilog

-Run the `main` function of the `CoreVerilog` object:
+Run the `main` function of the `Core` object:

 ```
-sbt "runMain shdl6800.CoreVerilog"
+sbt "runMain shdl6800.Core"
 ```

 ## Formal Verification

 Formal verification requires the free and open-source [SymbiYosys](https://symbiyosys.readthedocs.io/en/latest/quickstart.html) tools.
-Once installed, first run the `main` function of the `CoreVerilog` object with the instruction you want to formally verify.
+Once installed, first run the `main` function of the `Core` object with the instruction you want to formally verify.
 For example:

 ```
-sbt "runMain shdl6800.CoreVerilog jmp"
+sbt "runMain shdl6800.Core jmp"
 ```

 This will generate a SystemVerilog file with the formal proofs for the `jmp` instruction.